Economics and Conflict: Moving Beyond Conjectures and Correlations

 - Polachek, S. W., & Xiang, J. (2010).
 How opportunity costs decrease the probability of war in an incomplete information game.
 International Organization, 64(1), 133–144.

 - Rosecrance, R. (1986).
 The rise of the trading state: Commerce and conquest in the modern world.
-New York: Basic Books.
+Basic Books.

 - Ross, M. L. (2012).
 The oil curse.
 How petroleum wealth shapes the development of nations.
-Princeton, NJ: Princeton University Press.
+Princeton University Press.

 - Sachs, J. D., & Warner, A. M. (1995).
 Economic reform and the process of global integration.
 Brookings Papers on Economic Activity, 1, 1–118.